-To apply for Summer 2007 - Sept.
-1, 2006 to Nov.
-1, 2006.
+To apply for Summer 2008 - Sept.
+1, 2007 to Nov.

-To apply for Fall 2007 - Sept.
-1, 2006 to Feb.
 1, 2007.

+To apply for Fall 2008 - Sept.
+1, 2007 to Feb.
+1, 2008.

-To apply for Spring 2008 - April 1, 2007 to Aug.
-1, 2007.
+To apply for Spring 2009 - April 1, 2008 to Aug.
+1, 2008.

-A Readmission student is an applicant who is a former degree-seeking Texas A&M undergraduate student (including an international student); does not have a bachelor's degree; did not officially register for the previous semester (excluding summer sessions) at Texas A&M. Readmission does not include applicants whose only previous enrollment at Texas A&M has been as a non-degree student.
-Readmission students may apply during the following date periods:
+- A Readmission student is an applicant who is a former degree-seeking Texas A&M undergraduate student (including an international student); does not have a bachelor's degree; did not officially register for the previous semester (excluding summer sessions) at Texas A&M. Readmission does not include applicants whose only previous enrollment at Texas A&M has been as a non-degree student. - A Postbaccalaureate Undergraduate student is an applicant who has a bachelor's degree and wishes to pursue a second undergraduate degree.
+These may apply during the following date periods: - A Non-degree Seeking student is an applicant who wishes to take specific undergraduate course work and does not wish to pursue a degree at Texas A&M. These may apply during the following date periods: